ashikajith/ashikajith.github.io/_posts/2019-02-08-ruby_equal_operator.md

     # => true
 </pre>

-<b> Last but not the least, the Equality operator can be used to call a `Proc` method </b>
+<b> Last but not the least, the Equality operator can be used to call a `Proc` method. </b>

-Consider the following example
+Consider the following example..

 <pre>
     my_proc = Proc.new do |argument|